NWoodsman/SimpleRecorder/README.md

 After the first run, the app stores your mic device preference and will immediately begin recording once launched.

 The app is designed to be extremely fast to start recording on subsequent uses after the initial setup.
+#### **Note: closing the console window by pressing the X window button is not guaranteed to result in a successful saved recording.
+The `Ctrl+C` keypress is the intended means to save and close.**

 ### Technical